AML14/tratto/experiment/src/README.md

 }
 ```

-We note that `removeOracles` saves the prefixes as a separate file `ExamplePrefix` in `experiment/output/evosuite-prefix`.
+We note that `removeOracles` saves the prefixes as a separate file `ExamplePrefix.java` in `experiment/output/evosuite-prefix`.

 ### `insertOracles`